yardexx/dart_shield/README.md

 ## List of rules

-- avoid-hardcoded-secrets: Detects hardcoded secrets, such as API keys and passwords.
+- avoid_hardcoded_secrets: Detects hardcoded secrets, such as API keys and passwords.
-- avoid-hardcoded-urls: Detects hardcoded URLs.
+- avoid_hardcoded_urls: Detects hardcoded URLs.
-- prefer-https-over-http: Detects the use of insecure HTTP connections.
+- prefer_https_over_http: Detects the use of insecure HTTP connections.
-- avoid-weak-hashing: Detects the use of weak hashing algorithms, such as MD5 and SHA-1.
+- avoid_weak_hashing: Detects the use of weak hashing algorithms, such as MD5 and SHA-1.
-- prefer-secure-random: Detects the use of non-secure random number generators.
+- prefer_secure_random: Detects the use of non-secure random number generators.

 # Contributing